 The most common fault we see in golfers completing Move 4 is failing to fully transfer weight to the lead hip in the follow through.
-This incomplete weight transfer creates many different problems in the golf swing, affecting everything from ball-striking consistency to long-term joint health.
+This incomplete creates many different problems in the golf swing, affecting everything from ball-striking consistency to long-term joint health.

 As we learned in the "Move 4" video, it's critical to protect your knees, hips, and back by getting your weight fully over onto your lead heel and getting your hip into neutral joint alignment so it can pivot safely, the way it was designed to.
 This isn't just about power — it's about protecting your body through every swing you take.